vbelz/dashboard/README.md

 This section requires to have a AWS account.

-In AWS you can create a new database, following step by step instructions: [https://aws.amazon.com/fr/getting-started/tutorials/create-connect-postgresql-db/](https://aws.amazon.com/fr/getting-started/tutorials/create-connect-postgresql-db/).
+In AWS you can create a new database, following step by step instructions: [AWS RDS instructions](https://aws.amazon.com/fr/getting-started/tutorials/create-connect-postgresql-db/).

 I personally used the free tier version.
 From the default options, you would need to change to publicly available.
 Then once created, you can go to security group and allows entrance for your IP address.